10 must-have Chrome Extensions for testers in 2023

 - Select the browser & device combination the site has to be tested on.

 The site will be launched in the selected device-browser combination.
-Run tests as required, and leverage BrowserStack’s DevTools to check site behavior in real user conditions, identify and record bugs.
+Run tests as required, and leverage BrowserStack’s DevTools to check site behavior in real user conditions, and identify and record bugs.

 However, to get truly accurate load times on a site, QAs must test their rendering on real browsers and devices.
 Instead of setting up an in-house device lab (an expensive and effort-intensive option), just run website speed tests for free on BrowserStack SpeedLab.

-Simply enter the website URL, select browser-device combinations, click Get a free report, and the tool will generate an extensive report depicting page load speed on different browser-device combinations.
+Simply enter the website URL, select browser-device combinations, and click Get a free report, and the tool will generate an extensive report depicting page load speed on different browser-device combinations.
 If a site seems to be unnaturally slow on a particular browser-device duo, QAs get to know immediately and can run optimization activities as required.

 WAVE checks site content against WCAG guidelines, and adds WAVE capabilities within the browser (Chrome).
 As far as automation can do so, the plugin analyses content to ferret out accessibility issues.
 Since the analysis takes place entirely within Chrome, sites hosted on the intranet, local, password-protected, or otherwise sensitive web pages can also be evaluated with this extension.

 Most testers have to perform repetitive tasks each day, or even the same tasks multiple times a day.
-With this extension, they can simply record these actions and play them back on a specific web page.
+With iMacros extension, they can simply record these actions and play them back on a specific web page.

 Simply perform repetitive tasks like filling web forms, filling usernames/passwords, creating mail notifiers, etc. once – and record them with iMacros.
 Next time they need to be executed, just click a button and watch them run themselves.